RobJohnston/EzBtc.Api/README.md

 ﻿# EzBtc.Api
 A .Net Standard client for the ezBtc cryptocurrency API.

-## WARNING!
+## ⚠️ WARNING! ⚠️ ##
-I've been waiting to get my money out of this exchange for over 6 months.
+I've been waiting to get my money out of this exchange for over 9 months.
 Lots of other people have been having problems too.
+Do a search (Twitter, Reddit, etc) to see for yourself.

 At this time, I DO NOT recommend that you use this exchange.